AriFordsham/lens-wiki/Overview.md

 ("hello",42)
 ```

-Moreover, we can compose lenses with the Preludes `(.)`, which specializes perfectly:
+Moreover, we can compose lenses with Prelude's `(.)`, which specializes perfectly:

 ```haskell
 (.) :: Simple Lens a b -> Simple Lens b c -> Simple Lens a c
 ```

-Notice `(.)` composes in the opposite order from what you would expect as a functional programmer, but to an imperative programmer they provide the nice idiom that
+Notice that `(.)` composes in the opposite order from what you would expect as a functional programmer, but to an imperative programmer they provide the nice idiom that

 ```haskell
 >>> view (_2._1) ("hello",("world","!!!"))